- Press Releases

-March 4 (Renewables Now) - The first test run of the hydrogen-powered passenger train, the Coradia iLint, is being carried out on Dutch rail tracks and will conclude next week on March 14, French energy company Engie SA (EPA:ENGI) informed on Tuesday.
+March 4 (Renewables Now) - The first test run of the hydrogen-powered passenger train, the Coradia iLint, is being carried out on Dutch rail tracks and will conclude next week on March 14, French energy company Engie SA (EPA:ENGI) said on Tuesday.

 The train model, powered by a hydrogen fuel cell which produces electricity for traction, was developed and manufactured by France’s Alstom SA (EPA:ALO).
 It was already tested in Lower Saxony, Germany, in 2017 and entered German passenger service in September 2018.